 - Diamonds come in parcels of many stones of various quality.
 Purchasing an uncertified high-quality stone from the parcel will be less expensive than the same quality stone that is EGL certified.
 The labor and time of separating diamonds and sending them to get EGL certified take more effort for everyone, hence a higher price for those diamonds.

 - For diamonds with EGL certifications greater than 1 carat, the minimum I would accept written on the certification is H in color and SI1-2 in clarity with a very good cut.
-Even with this certification, I check the diamond carefully to confirm I agree with the certification rating.
+Even with this certification, I check the diamond carefully to confirm the specs of the diamond.

 If you buy your diamond from a place that has a return policy, you can take the diamonds to an independent appraiser for about $250 to confirm the specifications of your uncertified diamond for additional peace of mind.
 But note, you can get the diamonds insured based on your receipt/store appraisal regardless of having an independent appraisal (if you’re wondering about what you need to obtain insurance).